sridhar-max24/Netflix/README.md

 ## Author: Sridhar

 I am a passionate data enthusiast currently honing my skills in SQL and data analysis.
 This project showcases my proficiency in SQL, highlighting my ability to extract meaningful insights from data.
 I am actively seeking data analysis roles and internships to apply my skills in real-world scenarios.
 If you have any questions, feedback, or opportunities for collaboration, please feel free to reach out!

+= Technologies Used

+SQL for data querying
+Python with pandas and matplotlib for analysis and visualization Support from ChatGPT and Gemini AI for coding guidance YouTube tutorials for enhancing visualization techniques